discentem/blog-content/content/posts/glazier.md

    ```powershell
    Export-Windowsdriver -Online -Destination c:\drivers
    ```
    After a few minutes you should see output that looks something like this.
-(This is a partial snippet showing only drivers that are obviously network related)
+This is a partial snippet.

    ```
    ...